sillsdev/TheCombine/docs/user_guide/docs/goals.md

 ## Create Character Inventory

 Character Inventory tools are only available to project admins.

-The character inventory for a project's vernacular language is included when the project is [exported](project.md#import-and-export).
+_Create Character Inventory_ provides an overview of every unicode character that appears in the vernacular forms of the project's entries.
+This allows you to identify which characters are commonly used in the language, and to "accept" them as part of the language's character inventory.
+The character inventory is part of the LDML file for a project's vernacular language that is included when the project is [exported](project.md#import-and-export).
+Accepting characters will lead to accurate representation of the language in Unicode, the Ethnologue, and other language standards and resources.

+Another use of _Create Character Inventory_ is to identify and replace characters that have incorrectly been used in typing vernacular forms of words.

-There is a tile for each unicode character that appears in the vernacular of any entry.
-Each tile shows the character, its Unicode "U+" code, the number of times it occurs in entry vernaculars, and its designation (default: Undecided).
+There is a tile for each unicode character that appears in the vernacular form of any entry.
+Each tile shows the character, its Unicode "U+" value, the number of times it occurs in entry vernacular forms, and its designation (default: Undecided).

 ![Character Inventory character tiles](images/characterInventoryTiles.png)